Public transport timetable: Europe

-Every year, in December and June, the European train timetables are amended.
+Every year, in December and June, some European train timetables are amended.
 There are seldom major changes to important routes, but the change allows for alterations to international services and for seasonal variation.
-Currently the dates for the European train timetable changes are usually the Sunday of the second weekend in June and in December.
 In the months leading up to the changeover date booking will be restricted as some railway operators are sometimes late loading in the new data (between several weeks and a few days before the change).

-However, in Switzerland timetable changes only happen once a year in December.
+In Switzerland timetable changes only happen once a year in December.
 In Switzerland major changes happen only in odd years.

 One of the most comprehensive European-wide timetable information is provided by the electronic timetable search engine of German Railways Deutsche Bahn (information is also available in Danish, Dutch, French, Italian, Polish, Spanish and Turkish).
 The same information, but differently presented, one also find on the online timetables by the Swiss Federal Railways (in English, German, French, and Italian) and the timetable by the Czech Ministry of Transport (in Czech, and - however not to every detail - in English and German).